datacrypt-project/hitchhiker-tree/README.md

 Hitchhiker trees are a newly invented datastructure, synthesizing fractal trees and functional data structures.

+## What's in this Repository?

+The hitchhiker namespaces contain a complete implementation of a persistent, serializable, lazily-loaded hitchhiker tree.
+This is a sorted key-value datastructure, like a scalable, pluggable, incrementally serializable `sorted-map`.

+Outboard is a sample application for the hitchhiker tree.
+It includes an implementation of the IO subsystem backed by Redis, and it manages all of the incremental serialization and flushing.

+The hitchhiker tree is designed very similarly to how Datomic's backing trees must work--I would love to see integration with [DataScript](https://github.com/tonsky/datascript).

 ## Outboard

 Outboard is a simple API for your Clojure applications that enables you to make tens of gigabytes of local memory, far beyond what the JVM can manage.